 - Secure the car seat in the center of the rear seat, which is the safest place.
 Rear-facing infants should never ride in front of a passenger-side airbag.

-- Always secure an infant’s car seat in the back seat, in the rear-facing position, until they are at least 20 pounds and age one.
+- According to the New Jersey state law, always secure an infant’s car seat in the back seat, in the rear-facing position, until they are two years old and 30 pounds.

 - Remember to set a good example and keep yourself safe by wearing your seat belt whenever you are in the car.